lockss/lockss-rtd-manual/docs/introduction/os.rst

 Operating System
 ================

-*Section last updated 2025-04-02.*
+:Section last updated: 2025-07-24

-The LOCKSS system requires a **64-bit Linux** host (physical or virtual) compatible with `K3s <https://k3s.io/>`_, a lightweight open source Kubernetes distribution by `SUSE <https://www.suse.com/>`_.
-The K3s documentation states that "K3s is expected to work on most modern Linux systems", and that "Some OSs have additional setup requirements" [#fnk3sos]_ (which are documented in this manual and integrated into the LOCKSS Installer).
+The LOCKSS system requires a **64-bit Linux** host (physical or virtual) compatible with `K3s <https://k3s.io/>`_, a lightweight open source Kubernetes distribution by `SUSE <https://www.suse.com/>`_ (formerly by Rancher).
+The K3s documentation states that "K3s is expected to work on most modern Linux systems", and that "Some OSs have additional setup requirements" [#fn-k3s-os]_ (which are documented in this manual and integrated into the LOCKSS Installer).
 Compatibility information for various operating systems can be found in this section.

 ----------------------------
 Compatible Operating Systems